bniebuhr/movecology/fix_GPS_data/README.md

 - Obtaining movement parameters
 - Extracting distance from forest edges from raster maps

-This code was originally used to analyze Golden Lion Tamarin (Leontopithecus chrysopygus) GPS data.
+This code was originally used to analyze Black Lion Tamarin (*Leontopithecus chrysopygus*) GPS data.

 If you have any questions, feel free to contact us.